iivanoo/covid-apps-observer/data/data_us/reports/resources/org.healthquest.android.hqst.healtheconnect___12.0.16.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="org.healthquest.android.hqst.healtheconnect 4 reviews"/>
 </p>

+> The app through nuvance is quite good but the quality of talking or viewing through it seems to depend on the system you are using.
+It worked excellent on my android galaxy S9, but not at all good on my Acer chrome book but moderately ok on my Lenovo all in one desktop.
+For overall use its been fine and since multiple of my medical providers use it, the choice is use it or phone call with no video.<br> :date: __2020-12-11 19:57:20__

 > I am not good with computers or applications using computers.
 At first i didn't know how to install an application at all, but i did it<br> :date: __2020-11-19 21:23:31__